- Food and Cooking»

 Vegetables are plants which we consume the leaves, stems, roots, or basically any other part other than the pulpy section surrounding the seed.
 So technically even some bushes and trees are vegetables.
 (Hmmm?
 I kind of thought that Oak tree down the block looked rather yummy.)

 Tomato, Cucumber, Squash, Pumpkin, Watermelon, Avocado, Bell Pepper and Olive are all classified as fruits.
-These are also the fruits that are most often mistaken for vegetables.
+These are also the produce that are most often mistaken for vegetables.

 Still confused by the whole fruit and vegetable classification system?
 It is very easy to be a little befuddled by the whole process because fruits can overlap into, and actually be considered as vegetables, but vegetables cannot be classified as fruits.

-Fruits and vegetables alike are almost always good for us.
-They are rich in vitamins, nutrients, and antioxidants.
+Fortunately both fruits and vegetables alike are almost always good for us.
+They are rich in vitamins, nutrients, and antioxidants making them some of the healthiest foods for us to consume.

 Did you know that a cucumber was classed as a fruit?